madprops/airc/README.md

 ---

 `max_prompt`: Ignore prompts longer than this.

+Prompt is the text sent to openai to ask a question.

 Rules length is not considered.

 ---